India inflation at 10-month high, dampens rate-cut hopes

 RATE CUT?

+Last week, the International Monetary Fund lowered its 2012 growth forecast for India to 4.9 percent from 6.1 percent.

+Several finance ministry officials have said a 25 basis point cut is warranted at the RBI's next policy review on October 30.

-Finance ministry officials have said recent fiscal reforms have given the RBI room to cut interest rates by at least 25 basis points, and Finance Minister P. Chidambaram gave the RBI a further prod in an interview with Reuters on Saturday, when he called for it to take "calibrated risks" to support the economy.
+Finance Minister P. Chidambaram gave the RBI a further prod in an interview with Reuters on Saturday, when he called for the central bank to take "calibrated risks" to support the economy as a reciprocal measure to government fiscal efforts.

 "Pressure is mounting on the central bank for a quid-pro-quo move after the government initiated reforms to correct the fiscal imbalances and we expect consensus to be split as we approach the end-Oct review," said Radhika Rao, economist at Forecast Pte in Singapore.

-But the response to the global economic slowdown could keep the RBI on a tight leash.
-Massive asset purchase programs by central banks in the United States, Europe and Japan could stoke global commodity prices and keep domestic prices on the boil.

-Despite the inflationary pressures, some analysts refuse to rule out a surprise rate cut as a reward for the government's moves to raise the prices of diesel and fertilizer.

-With barely 18 months until the next general election, Prime Minister Manmohan Singh is trying hard to get the economy back on track, partly to fund big-ticket welfare programs.
+With barely 18 months until the next general election, Prime Minister Manmohan Singh is trying hard to get the economy back on track, partly to fund big-ticket welfare programs ahead of the 2014 vote.

 As well as increasing fuel prices, in the last few weeks he has opened up the retail sector to global supermarkets, allowed foreign airlines to buy stakes in local carriers and proposed raising the bar on foreign direct investment in insurance firms.